mpiorowski/rusve/README.md

   - **[Streaming](https://kit.svelte.dev/docs/load#streaming-with-promises)** - Important data is loaded and rendered first, after that all the rest are returned as promises and rendered when they resolve.
   - **[TawilwindCSS](https://tailwindcss.com/)** - Used for styling, no other UI library needed.
   - **Minimal external libraries** - With Svelte animation and stores builing custom components is very easy.
 Checkout `Toast`, `Drawer`, `Modal`, `Dropdown` and see for yourself.
-- **Rust** - Hard to learn, but once You do...You will be able to say "I use Rust".
-  - **No unnecessary unwrap** - Each error is handled.
-  - **No unnecessary cloning** - As performant as it can be.
-  - **[Tonic](https://docs.rs/tonic/latest/tonic/)** - amazing gRPC rust crate, with first class support of async/await.
 - **gRPC** - Fast, streamable and gives You amazing typesafety across the whole project, no matter the language (hi tRPC).
 - **Microservices** - Scaling?
 Different Language?
 Cost-effecient?
 Done.
 - **Dockerized** - Easy do deploy, easy to move, easy to work with.
 Move to GCP?
 No problem.
 - **[Firebase SSR Authentication](https://firebase.google.com/docs/auth/admin/manage-cookies)** - Secured and safe, battle tested and very easy to work with.
-- **Sql Pools and Transactions** - Using the best practice for the best performance and safety.
 - **Multi language** - You can use any language for backend.
 Here we use mainly Rust, but there is also a Go service running.
 - **Files** - Upload, view and download.
 Everything ready to use.